This website uses cookies to help improve your user experience

 Object recognition has been successfully applied by media companies to streamline their complex processes from media content editing to orchestration and distribution.
 With the ability to filter explicit imagery, detect content anomalies, and identify key event moments, object recognition significantly accelerates OTT management workflows while improving content quality control and compliance.

-Retail has been lagging behind online stores in terms of collecting and using real-time product data, but object recognition is about to change that.
+Retail has been lagging behind online stores in terms of collecting and using real-time product data, but camera object recognition software is about to change that.
 The new solutions use object recognition and powerful cameras to assist in inventory management, identify low-stock or misplaced items on the shelves, perform quality control, and automate other highly mundane product operations.
 Every second of time saved results in increased turnover down the line.

 Object recognition and other types of computer vision have proven to be a great asset in the manufacturing complex.
 By enabling industrial robots to “see” the assembly lines, we can bring quality management to a new level and completely rule out human error.
 The gained insights can also help tune the process in a way that will reduce waste and boost manufacturing efficiency.

-Rapid and reliable video object recognition is the foundation of autonomous driving.
+Rapid and reliable video object recognition software is the foundation of autonomous driving.
 The system must indicate road signs or separate pedestrians from buildings with 100% accuracy to cause the right — and safe — reactions from the vehicle.
 For infallible performance, multiple overlapping mechanisms are designed, such as improving object recognition with intelligent object tracking.

-Object recognition, especially its deep learning-based variety, has the potential to save lives by helping doctors diagnose diseases from high-resolution photographs, MRIs, and CT scans.
+Healthcare image object recognition software, especially its deep learning-based variety, has the potential to save lives by helping doctors diagnose diseases from high-resolution photographs, MRIs, and CT scans.

 Medicine is a rare field that already possesses well-organized and labeled collections of images, making deep learning model development faster and easier.